Sndrn/tech_xploration/Responsive_Web_Design/README.md

 # What I've learned
-The languages that developers use to build webpages:
+The languages that developers use to build webpages (basics) :
 - HTML (Hypertext Markup Language) for content, and
 - CSS (Cascading Style Sheets) for design.